tomscholz/geojson-editor/README.md

-# GeoJson-Editor
+# Better GeoJson-Editor

-This is a modified version of the [Simple GeoJSON Editor](https://google-developers.appspot.com/maps/documentation/utils/geojson/).
+This is a modified version of Googles [Simple GeoJSON Editor](https://google-developers.appspot.com/maps/documentation/utils/geojson/).

 # Features

-+ Prevents you from closing the tab so you lose all your work
++ Prevents you from closing the tab accidentally
++
 + Fancy button to toggle the visibility of the left panel
 + Performance improvements